Code-Institute-Submissions/Kanoverhuur_Vathorst/README.md

 ## Testing

-This website has been made using a MacBook Pro 15inch and an iMac 27inch, and tested throughout the development process in Google Chrome
+This website has been made using a 2015 MacBook Pro 15inch and a 2012 iMac 27inch, and tested throughout the development process in Google Chrome
-Version 79.0.3945.130 (Official build) (64-bits).
-For testing, the site has been checked on Safari 13.05, Opera Version:66.0.3515.44 and Firefox 72.0.2 (64-bits) as well as
+(version 79.0.3945.130, 64-bits).
+For testing, the site has been checked on Safari (13.05), Opera (66.0.3515.44) and Firefox (72.0.2, 64-bits) as well as
-Internet Explorer {version!} on a Windows laptop.
+Microsoft Edge (version 44.18362.449.0) on an HP Elitebook with touchscreen.

 Testing has been carried out using the following methods:
 1. HTML code has been validated through the [W3 Consortium's HTML validator](https://validator.w3.org/#validate_by_input) and subsequently improved.